 In March 2014, Patrick began working with a boutique Public Relations firm where he learned small scale event promotions.
 On Patrick’s birthday in May of 2014, Patrick was offered and accepted a position as Lecturer of Internet Marketing at the David Nazarian College of Business and Economics at California State University Northridge, and a marketing position with a boutique real estate firm in Beverly Hills.
 In July 2014, Patrick left the AMA and NHRA to focus on his two new roles.

 For the 2014-2015 year, Patrick managed various links in the marketing chain for the real estate company during the day, and taught an upper division course in Internet Marketing at night.
 All the while, Patrick was finishing his Project Management Certificate at UCLA Extension.
 In June 2015, Patrick graduated from UCLA with distinction (4.0 GPA).

 In July 2015, Patrick moved to Albuquerque NM to finish his book and start his holding company, PDG Projects, LLC.
 In March 2016, Patrick launched his eCommerce business and in August 2016, Patrick released his first book on Amazon, Student to Founder.
 In November, he finished his reference website, which now has over 7k images.

 Currently, Patrick is expanding his business into new markets and working on the first draft of his second book, 100 Rare Baseball Cards from the 1990s.
-When Patrick’s not studying marketing or building his business, he enjoys creating content on www.radicards.com, playing guitar, and skateboarding.
-As soon as his business can comfortably finance it, Patrick will transition to Dallas TX.
+When Patrick’s not studying marketing or building his business, he enjoys creating content on www.radicards.com, playing guitar, skateboarding, and attending sport memorabilia conventions.